cfantasia/CMGWPrimeGroup/doc/README.txt

 =========================================================================
 (A) Step 1: Producing PAT-tuples
-    (Code runs on GEN-SIM-RECO(AOD?) and produces custom PAT-tuples with MC, RECO and HLT info)
+    (Code runs on GEN-SIM-RECO/AOD and produces custom PAT-tuples with MC, RECO and HLT info)
 =========================================================================